esslli24-PfThML/esslli24PfThML.github.io/README.md

 [Slides Lecture 1](lectures/lecture_1_new.pdf)

-The exercises for Lecture 1 can be found within the Slides.
+The exercises for Lecture 1 can be found within the Slides Lecture 1.

 #### References
 - Blackburn, de Rijke and Venema, Modal Logic, Cambridge University Press, 2001.